beginning of content

 Metformin is a diabetes medicine.
 It is commonly prescribed for managing type 2 diabetes.

-It's also sometimes used to treat certain types of infertility in females.
+It's also sometimes used to treat some symptoms of polycystic ovary syndrome (PCOS) in females.

 What is metformin used for?

-Metformin is used to control blood glucose (sugar) levels in people who have type 2 diabetes.
+Metformin controls blood glucose (sugar) levels in people who have type 2 diabetes.
 It can be prescribed for adults and children over the age of 10 years.

 Unlike insulin, metformin doesn't cause weight gain and may help with weight loss.
-This makes it a good choice for people with type 2 diabetes who are living with overweight or obesity.
+This makes it a good choice for people with type 2 diabetes who are living with obesity or are overweight.

 What forms of metformin are available?